 Notice that it is at this time that the page content becomes visible.

 In order to improve this, we must optimize the critical rendering path of the page/overall application.
 This means that we prioritize the display of content as desired by the user in order to create a better experience and improve performance.
-This can be done by reducing the number of critical resources, the critical path length, the number of critical bytes.
+This can be done by reducing the number of critical resources, the critical path length, and the number of critical bytes.

-This shows how quickly page content is visibly populated.
+The Speed Index shows how quickly page content is visibly populated.
 This takes about 7.2 seconds as shown on the performance tab:

 One way to fix this, like in the previously examined metric, is to optimize the critical rendering path.
 A second way is to optimize content efficiency.
 This involves manually getting rid of unnecessary downloads, optimizing transfer encoding through compression, and caching whenever possible to prevent re-downloads of unchanging resources.